lochsh/get-rusty/notes.md

 resources in a program is about freeing up memory being used by unreachable objects.
 For example, a variable that has gone out of scope is unreachable.

-Garbage collection achieves this management by periodically checking memory to find unused objects, releasing their associated resources and memory.
+Garbage collection achieves this management, in a variety of ways, often by periodically checking memory to find unused objects, releasing their associated resources and memory.

 Garbage collection eliminates double frees, dangling pointers, and most memory leaks.
 Important achievements!
 But GC does this at the expense of resources,